ivanyu/flask-mongo-sessions/README.rst

 Authors and contributors
 ------------------------
-The project is started and maintained by Ivan Yurchenko (ivan0yurchenko@gmail.com).
+Originally developed by Ivan Yurchenko.

 License
 -------